rombrew/phobia/doc/MachineProbe.md

 you will need to decrease probing currents for a small machine.

-- `pm.probe_current_hold` - Machine probing current that is used to estimate stator resistance.
+- `pm.probe_current_hold` - Machine probing current that is used to estimate stator resistance on DC current.
 Note it must be large enough to get perceptible voltage drop.
 - `pm.probe_current_sine` - Sine wave probing signal amplitude that is used to estimate stator winding impedance.
+- `pm.probe_current_bias` - DC bias of probing signal that is used to estimate stator winding impedance.
 - `pm.probe_speed_hold` - Speed setpoint for the initial spinup.
 At this speed flux linkage and noise threshold will be estimated.
 - `pm.probe_loss_maximal` - Maximal heating losses on stator winding.
 This